mnielsen/finding_scenius/finding_scenius.md

 Second, _the creative frontier is large, relative to the number of people involved_.
 A field that is fun and stimulating when 50 people are involved may become overcrowded with 5,000 people.
-People get squeeze into tiny boxes, pursuing tiny dreams.
-Furthermore, people start to _feel_ as though there is more competition, even if there are actually more resources _per capita_.
-They become more selfish, less helpful, and less willing to share.
-You feel less buoyed by others.
+People get squeezed into tiny boxes, pursuing tiny dreams.
+They start to feel as though there is more competition, even if there are actually more resources per capita.
+As a result they become more selfish, less helpful, and less willing to share.
+Outside your immediate colleagues you are less buoyed by others.

 I had an experience like this.
 I worked in quantum computing from 1992 through 2007.
 And even though far more resources were available